toextendmylimits/LeetCode/000-two-pointers.md

    </details>

 1. [26.
 Remove Duplicates from Sorted Array](https://leetcode.com/problems/remove-duplicates-from-sorted-array/)
    One pointer point to unique number, and is initialized to 1.
 The other pointer point to elements of the array, starting from second element.
-If an element is not equal to the unique number, then advance the pointer fo unique number.
+If an element is not equal to its previous number, then advance the pointer fo unique number.
 In the end, return index of unique number
    <details>

    ```python